Sandy Springs puts 39 burglar alarm companies on no-response list

 The ban or, technically, revoking of company registrations – done alongside a press release publicly naming each company — is the latest salvo in a war with the industry over false alarms.
 The ban fell on security companies with overdue fines under a controversial new ordinance that puts the industry, rather than individual customers, on the hook for false alarms.
 Police say the ordinance is working, dramatically cutting false alarm responses.
 An industry group and two Georgia companies are suing the city, claiming the ordinance is unconstitutional.
 One of the plaintiffs, SafeCom Security, is among the 39 hit with the ban.

-The following is the full list of companies on the no-response list for burglar or “intrusion” alarms, as provided by the city (companies listed with “sic” had names that could not immediately be confirmed and may be misspelled): Ackerman, Actio Security, ADT, AFA Protective Systems, Atlanta Alarm, AlarmForce, Banner Security, Callaway Security, Consumer Security, Convergint Technologies, Ede Systems, Hometronics, Interlink, LiveWatch, Mid South Security, Nationwide, New Georgia Security, Nichols Security, Own Security [sic], Paragon Systems, Patterson Security, Phoenix Systems, Protection Concepts, Protection One, SafeCom Security, Rock Solid Security , RTA Security, Safe Security, Safe Home Security, Security Sal [sic], Security Cen [sic], SimplexGrinnell, Stanley Security, Strong Security, Sonitrol, Sunbelt Technology, Twelve & Associates, Tyco Integrated, and XFINITY Home Security Systems.
+The following is the full list of companies on the no-response list for burglar or “intrusion” alarms, as provided by the city (companies listed with “sic” had names that could not immediately be confirmed and may be misspelled): Ackerman, Actio Security, ADT, AFA Protective Systems, Atlanta Alarm, AlarmForce, Banner Security, Callaway Security, Consumer Security, Convergint Technologies, Ede Systems, Hometronics, Interlink, LiveWatch, Mid South Security, Nationwide, New Georgia Security, Nichols Security, Owen Security, Paragon Systems, Patterson Security, Phoenix Systems, Protection Concepts, Protection One, SafeCom Security, Rock Solid Security , RTA Security, Safe Security, Safe Home Security, Security Sal [sic], Security Cen [sic], SimplexGrinnell, Stanley Security, Strong Security, Sonitrol, Sunbelt Technology, Twelve & Associates, Tyco Integrated, and XFINITY Home Security Systems.

 Councilmember Tibby DeJulio had a reaction to the ban that many citizens may share.
 He said he uses ADT for his home security and asked whether this mean he is now paying the company for nothing.

-Note: Update: This story has been updated with the correct name of Owen Security, which was incorrectly identified by the city in its original press release.